Rep. Ron Paul (R-Tx.) Early July, 2002

 I offer this speech verbatim,

-without hard links because of the sheer length.
+without WITH hard links because of despite the sheer length.
 (WARNING: It is incredibly long and should only be read if one has a LOT of time on their hands).
 As words of a Congressperson of the United States this is in the public domain.
 I submit this as a snapshot of our current Interior Relations in the midst of a "War on Terror".
 To hear or read more of these kinds of speeches by the people who represent us, read the Congressional Record or flip on C-Span if you have cable television.

 Another subject, Mr. Speaker, I want to address today, is is America a police state?
 Most Americans believe we live in dangerous times, and I must agree.
 Today I want to talk about how I see those dangers and what Congress ought to do about them.